PranavUikey/Menu_Nutrients/README.md

 # Menu Analyzer (OCR + LLM with OpenRouter)

-This Streamlit-based application allows users to upload images of multilingual restaurant menus, extract dish names using Tesseract OCR, and generate detailed information about each dish using large language models through OpenRouter API.
+This Streamlit-based application allows users to upload images of multilingual restaurant menus, extract dish names using Tesseract OCR, and generate detailed information about each dish using large language models via the OpenRouter API.

+---

 ## Features